sudesh1611/FacultyWebPortal/README.md

 - Post assignments for students.
 - Students can enroll into a course.
 - Students can upload solutions for assignments (After geting online approval from faculty).
+- Faculty can export list of registered students as pdfs for printing.
+- Faculty can export list of submissions of an assignment as pdfs for printing.
 - Faculty can add/edit details about his/her research publications.
 - Faculty can add/edit details about his/her research scholars.
 - Edit Professional, Personal Details and Contact Details.